-Senate COVID relief bill is headed for final vote after sleepless, tumultuous night
+Senate narrowly passes COVID relief bill after sleepless, tumultuous night

 With Manchin's support secure, Democrats overnight approved an amendment by a 50-49 vote to update the terms of expanded unemployment insurance.
 Benefits would be lowered to $300 a week, compared to the House version of $400.
 The aid would extend through Sept.
 6 -- a bit longer than the Aug.
 29 expiration in the House-passed bill.
 The first $10,200 of the jobless benefits would also be tax-free to households with incomes under $150,000

-But the long night has been showing on tired-eyed senators.
+But the long night showed on tired-eyed senators.
 Some who normally don't wear glasses, like GOP Sen. Rick Scott of Florida, were spotted in spectacles on the Senate floor Saturday morning.

 KAMALA HARRIS CASTS TIE-BREAKING VOTE TO LAUNCH DEBATE OVER $1.9 TRILLION COVID-19 BILL

-Some senators were resting their faces in their hands on the Senate floor, with one Democrat even appearing to doze off in the chamber early Saturday morning.
+Some senators were resting their faces in their hands on the Senate floor, with one Democrat even appearing to doze off in the chamber.
 Some Republicans were spotted napping in the GOP cloakroom.

 A couple of Republicans who walked into the Senate chamber afterward looked a bit disheveled as if they just woke up from a snooze.